ibm-cloud-docs/power-iaas/global-replication-service.md

 ---

 {{site.data.keyword.powerSysFull}} supports Global Replication Services (GRS).
-GRS provides volume replication services based on Storage Area Network (SAN) that can be used as the foundation for building disaster recovery (DR) solutions.
+You can use GRS that provides volume replication services based on Storage Area Network (SAN) as the foundation for building disaster recovery (DR) solutions.
 GRS is based on an asynchronous replication technology called IBM FlashSystem Global Mirror Change Volume (GMCV).

 You can create a replication-enabled volume from the GRS-enabled location.
 The replication-enabled volume is considered as the primary volume.
 The replicated volume on the secondary location is known as the auxiliary volume.